stereobooster/react-snap/Recipes.md

 };
 ```

 You can use `200.html` instead of `shell.html` if you use `react-snap` and do not have separate `shell.html`.
-This is important, because `react-snap` will prerender `index.html` and when user will be oflline their will see flash of your homepage on navigation.
+This is important because `react-snap` will prerender `index.html` and when user will be offline their will see a flash of your homepage on navigation.

 ### Add Appcache